 The columns ‘Schengen Days’ , ‘Non-Schengen Days’ and ‘Schengen days in current search range’ will help you figure out where the problem is or where you can stay longer!

 For Schenghen ‘Short Stay’ calculations, partial days count as a full day.
 In other words they INclude the arrival/start day as a day.

 We’ve updated the Schenghen Visa Calculation worksheet to reflect that days between two dates method.

 Most immigration law/regulation across the world seem to work this way.
-It’s safer to assume that it does and not run the risk of accidentally overstaying.
+It’s safer to assume that partial days count as full days to not run the risk of accidentally overstaying.

 In short, any modern Excel should open the worksheet.
 We’ve deliberately used fairly simple Excel features for maximum compatibility and easy understanding (if you’d like to tinker with the worksheet).